Birth Control Pills

 - You can start taking them the Sunday after your period starts, in which case you will need backup birth control for seven days.

 - You can start taking birth control pills on the day they are prescribed, in which case you will need to make sure you're not pregnant and you will need to use backup birth control for the first month.
 If you have a negative pregnancy test and it has been at least 10 to 11 days since you last had intercourse, you can be nearly sure you are not pregnant and it is OK to start the pill.

 No matter when you start taking birth control pills, you will need to start each new pack on the same day of the week that you began your first pack.
 For example, if you start taking your birth control pills on a Monday, you will always begin taking them on a Monday.
 Keep in mind that birth control pills only work if you take them every day.
 They do not accumulate or collect in your body, which is why you must take a pill every day!
 You shouldn't skip pills (on purpose or by accident) or stop taking them, even if you're not having sex often.
-Also be aware that certain medications, such as certain antibiotics, can make your birth control pills less effective.
-If you miss a pill for any reason or you're taking a medication that could interfere with your birth control pills, use a backup method for the rest of your cycle.
+Also be aware that certain medications, such as certain antibiotics taken for a long time, can make your birth control pills less effective.
+If you regularly have diarrhea or vomiting, that can interfere with absorption of the pill.
+If you miss a pill or have gastrointestinal problems or are taking medication that could interfere with your birth control pills, use a backup method for the rest of your cycle.
 Just remember, don't stop your birth control pills.

 Types of Birth Control Pills